Cold emailing: marketing’s greatest taboo?

 The truth, however, is that cold emails remain a valid and effective strategy to connect with influencers in your industry.
 Yes, they require time and effort to write well, but with the right formula, this outreach channel can bring you great success.

-In this post, we’ll break down five keys to successful cold emails, why they’re effective, and how you can start incorporating them into your outreach campaigns.
+In this post, we’ll break down five keys to successful cold email marketing, why they’re effective, and how you can start incorporating them into your outreach campaigns.

 1. Create a connection

 To start with, no “cold email” you send should be an ice-cold email.
 You should always be able to establish some connection to your target reader despite never having contacted him or her before.The connection that you’ll probably find easiest to establish is a common industry.

 For instance, if you’re sending a cold email to an influencer to get them to share a white paper you just published, you can draw on the fact that you’re both heavily involved in your company’s industry.Sometimes, however, you’ll find deeper, more personal connections.
 If you and the influencer have both contributed to the same blog in the past, mention that.
 Or perhaps you know someone in common; drop that mutual friend’s name, and the reader will already begin considering you an acquaintance rather than a stranger.

 Once you established a connection, your email stands head and shoulders above the rest of the flood of generic, disconnected emails your recipient already gets.

 2. Prove value